logo

 Copies of Invoices for Service Supply

-Maintaining copies of service supply invoices serve as evidence for legal compliance, facilitates claiming an input tax credit, and plays a crucial role in dispute resolution.
+Maintaining copies of service supply invoices serves as evidence for legal compliance, facilitates claiming an input tax credit, and plays a crucial role in dispute resolution.
 They provide a record of transactions, ensure transparency, and help businesses meet regulatory requirements while enabling smooth operations.

 Raising a Revised GST Invoice